pingcap/talent-plan/rust/projects/project-1/project.md

 _Run `clippy` against your project and make any suggested changes.
 Run `rustfmt` against yur project and commit any changes it makes._

-Congratulations, you are done with project 1!
+Congratulations, you are done with your first project!
 If you like you may complete the remaining "extensions".
 They are optional.

 <!-- TODO add text about discovering components, and filtering with rg -->

+Nice coding, friend.
+Enjoy a nice break.

+---

 ## Extension 1: `structopt`